icons8/line-awesome/README.md

 ## Credits

 Based on the [Windows 10 icon pack](https://icons8.com/download-huge-windows8-set/).
-The original ones contains 4,500 icons and too heavy for a single font.
+The original ones contains 4,500 icons and is too heavy for a single font.

 ## Questions or Ideas?